 The solution that has been programmed is to take the average of a fraction of the most recent runs, and recognize that that average is lower than the "best guess" because we have removed the slow runs.
 The "best guess" average is calculated by adding a term proportional to the standard deviation of the racer's best runs.
 The numbers that are currently in the database are shown in the following table.

 For GS, the best 6 of the last 8 runs are used.
 For SL, the best 6 of the last 9 are used.
-For GS, the best guess is defined as the average of the best 6, plus 0.3s where s is the standard deviation of those 6 runs.
-For SL the best guess is defined as the average of the best 6 plus 0.4s.
+For both GS and slalom, the best guess is defined as the average of the best 6, plus 0.3s where s is the standard deviation of those 6 runs.

 The number of runs to consider and the fraction of those runs to use was determined by trial and error (running the entire 1998 and 1999 seasons and evaluating the results over the 1999 season).